19 Aug All Those Logos – Logo File Types and Their Uses

-Both vertical and horizontal full color PDF logos are perfect for flyers, signs etc.
+Both vertical and horizontal full-color PDF logos are perfect for flyers, signs, etc.

 Both vertical and horizontal black PDF versions will be useful for single color printing or embroidery on shirts, hats, mugs, etc. (Remember, PDFs are editable, so the color can be changed, they don’t have to print black.)

-JPG and PNG files are more web friendly than PDFs.
+JPG and PNG files are more web-friendly than PDFs.

-Both vertical and horizontal full color JPG logos are perfect for email signatures or for setting as your profile image on your Facebook and Instagram pages (although they may need to have some space added around the edges so the logo doesn’t get cut off).
+Both vertical and horizontal full-color JPG logos are perfect for email signatures or for setting as your profile image on your Facebook and Instagram pages (although they may need to have some space added around the edges so the logo doesn’t get cut off).

-Both vertical and horizontal full color, white or black PNG versions are ideal for overlaying on images to customize them to your brand before sharing on social platforms.
+Both vertical and horizontal full color, white, or black PNG versions are ideal for overlaying on images to customize them to your brand before sharing on social platforms.

-Now that you’re armed will all sorts of new information, hopefully you feel a little more confident double-clicking that Google Drive link and seeing all those logos.
-If you don’t have a folder full of logos at all, but would really like one, along with beautiful new brand, we’d love to create one with you!
+Now that you’re armed will all sorts of new information, hopefully, you feel a little more confident double-clicking that Google Drive link and seeing all those logos.
+If you don’t have a folder full of logos at all, but would really like one, along with a beautiful new brand, we’d love to create one with you!
 And, if you ever have a question about what to send to whom, we are here to help!